sap-tutorials/Tutorials/tutorials/abap-environment-cf-deploy/abap-environment-cf-deploy.md

       ![run Application](runAs.png)

-  2. Click on setting button and choose the fields which should be shown on UI and click on **OK** and then click on **GO** to see the fields.
+  2. Click on setting button and choose the fields which should be shown on UI and click on **OK** and then click on **Go** to see the fields.

       ![UI Setting](UISetting.png)